lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_red_part_2_see.md

 - If so, which ones?
 Open the data UI to examine your question.

 ### 4. Does the team see any values in the team data that seem to vary significantly from expectations?
 - If so, what is surprising?
-Does the estimation definition (second to last columnn, text in red) help you to interpret the variable value?
+Does the estimation definition (second to last column, text in red) help you to interpret the variable value?

 ### 5. Does the team see any values in the team data that fit your expectations about high priority team needs?
 - If so, what are you noticing?
 In what ways does the team data fit with your day-to-day clinical practice in your team?